-Kate Coyer serves as Director of the Civil Society and Technology Project for the Center for Media, Data and Society in the School of Public Policy at Central European University (CEU), and is an Affiliate of the Berkman Klein Center for Internet and Society at Harvard University.
+Kate Coyer is a Research Affiliate with the Center for Media, Data and Society in the School of Public Policy at Central European University (CEU), and an Affiliate of the Berkman Klein Center for Internet and Society at Harvard University.
+She leads CMDS’ work related to technology and civil society and was previously executive director of the Center.
 Kate holds a PhD in Media and Communications from Goldsmiths College, University of London and held a post-doctoral research fellowship with the Center for Global Communication Studies at the Annenberg School for Communication, University of Pennsylvania.
-She has taught master and undergraduate level courses at CEU, Goldsmiths College, and UPenn.
+She currently teaches at CEU and the College of Europe in Warsaw.

-Her research examines the use of new and old technologies for social change and the impacts on human rights and freedom of expression, as well as social media company policy and practice, the complexities of media and politics, and community media and alternative communications.
+Her research examines the use of new and old technologies for social change and the impacts on human rights; as well as social media policy and practice; misinformation and political communication; the complexities of media, technology and politics; and community media and alternative communications.
 A longtime radio producer and organizer, her work supports digital rights advocacy, community media, and communication access for refugees.
 Her work and citations have been featured on NPR, BBC, Washington Post, Al Jazeera, New Scientist, Wired, Business Insider, and others.

-Currently, Kate leads the Center's work on the Virtual Center of Excellence for Research in Violent Online Political Extremism (VOX-Pol), a five-year project supported by the European Commission’s 7th Framework Programme Network lead by Dublin City University.
-Her work in the project is to assess the role of social media platforms in responding to extremism online and the complexities of the relationship between technology, free expression that lie at the intersection of global security and human rights.
+Kate has directed the Center's work on the Virtual Center of Excellence for Research in Violent Online Political Extremism (VOX-Pol), a five-year, 5.1 million EUR project supported by the European Commission led by Dublin City University.
+Her VOX-Pol research examined the role of social media platforms in responding to extremism online and the complexities of the relationship between technology, free expression that lie at the intersection of global security and human rights.

 (photo credit: Sara M. Watson)